 Did you know...

 Professional esports players train the same way traditional athletes do.
-They focus on their health, physical fitness (reaction times are KEY) and mental stamina with the small exception being they primarily practice on screen instead of on the field.
+They focus on their health, physical fitness (reaction times are KEY) and mental stamina.

-Did you know that esports gaming chairs (yes, if you’re going to be playing a long game you want to make sure that you’re well equipped) can cost as much as THREE THOUSAND DOLLARS?!
-Just nutty.
+Did you know that esports gaming chairs (yes, if you’re going to be playing a long time you want to make sure you’re well equipped) can cost as much as $3k?!
+Just wild.
 Check out the most expensive chairs in the world here.

 That’s #thegist of it!